xiix0/scam/README.md

-You are fighting for survival in your own sweet and gentle way.
+You prefer the company of the opposite sex, but are well liked by your own.